wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

-As with the static example, the result of the `$on_yield` block `(result (ref $cont))` declares that there will be a continuation on the stack when suspending with the `$yield` event, which is the continuation of the currently executing thread.
-The result of the `$on_fork` block `(result (ref $cont) (ref $cont))` declares that there will be two continuations on the stack when suspending with the `$fork` event: the first is the parameter passed to fork (the new thread) and the second is the continuation of the currently executing thread.
+As with the static example, the result of the `$on_yield` block `(result (ref $cont))` declares that there will be a continuation on the stack when suspending with the `$yield` tag, which is the continuation of the currently executing thread.
+The result of the `$on_fork` block `(result (ref $cont) (ref $cont))` declares that there will be two continuations on the stack when suspending with the `$fork` tag: the first is the parameter passed to fork (the new thread) and the second is the continuation of the currently executing thread.